Huotes/CommitMaker/README.md

 How many roundhouse kicks does it take to get to the center of a tootsie pop?
 Just one.
 From Chuck Norris.

 Chuck Norris is currently suing myspace for taking the name of what he calls everything around you.

+Chuck Norris does not follow fashion trends, they follow him.
+But then he turns around and kicks their ass.
+Nobody follows Chuck Norris.